 Marking pupils work is an important part of teacher assessment and should follow the guidelines in the whole school marking policy.
 It is instrumental in ensuring that a personalised learning journey for all children is realised.

-Our aim is that written work is marked regularly, at least once every two weeks, by the teacher.
+Our aim is that written work is marked regularly.
 Over-marking and 'bulk-marking' are to be avoided.
 Selection of a few points to be corrected is more likely to be effective than criticism of all errors.